jonathantneal/reshape-hfill/README.md

 Type: `Object`
 Default: `{ "h": [ "h", "h1", "h2", "h3", "h4", "h5", "h6" ] }`

-A list of heading tags that should be created from the array of tags.
+A list of heading tags that should be created from the array of tags, alternatively transforming them into their calculated hierarchical level by a numerical range.

 **Example**: Only transform `<h>` tags: